 About the webinar

 John worked for the NHS as a registered nurse specialising in neurological medicine before joining Canada Life as Senior Rehabilitation Consultant over seven years ago.
 He remains a registered nurse and now uses his experience to support employee wellbeing, with a particular focus on employee mental health.
-John delivers Mental Health First Aid training to Canada Life customers and has a passion for driving mental health awareness and removing the stigma around mental ill health.
+John delivers Mental Health First Aid training to Canada Life customers and has a passion for driving mental health awareness.